 OUR MISSION: TO REDUCE THE BURDEN OF CARDIOVASCULAR DISEASE

-In this Master of Science, you will gain a theoretical and conceptual understanding of health economics, outcomes research and management, and the relevant social science principles of the cardiovascular disease fields.
+In this Executive Master, you will gain a theoretical and conceptual understanding of health economics, outcomes research and management, and the relevant social science principles of the cardiovascular disease fields.
 These added skills will empower you to shape the future of cardiovascular medicine.

 The programme consists of eight modules and one MSc dissertation over two academic years.
 On-site modules are taught two weeks in December and two weeks in June, each year, at the London School of Economics (LSE) in London.
 In addition to time spent in the classroom you will also be expected to complete coursework from a distance.